 Boosting nicotinamide adenine dinucleotide (NAD+) levels with precursors like nicotinamide riboside (NR) has become popular as a means to fight off age-related diseases that come from dysfunction of the cell’s powerhouse, the mitochondria.
 Human studies evaluating NR supplementation’s effects have sought to determine whether NR can in fact alleviate and prevent these diseases.

-Although previous studies in rodents have indicated that supplementation with NAD+ precursors like NR stimulates metabolic health by improving mitochondrial generation and turnover in skeletal muscle, the oral delivery of NR has only been shown to raise human NAD+ levels in blood.
-Scientists from Denmark published a study in the Journal of Physiology where they tested the effects of long-term (12 week) NR supplementation on NAD+ content and mitochondrial function in human skeletal muscle.
-They found that NR supplementation does not increase the NAD+ content or mitochondrial function in the skeletal muscle of obese and insulin-resistant men, suggesting that the effects of NR supplementation on skeletal muscle in rodents will not translate to humans.
+Past studies have shown that supplementing rodents with NAD+ precursors like NR stimulates metabolism by enhancing the production of mitochondria in skeletal muscle, but oral NR administration has only been shown to raise human NAD+ levels in the blood.
+Researchers from Denmark published a study in the Journal of Physiology where they tested long-term (12 week) NR supplementation and its effects on NAD+ content and mitochondrial function in human skeletal muscle.
+The research team found that supplementing with NR doesn’t increase skeletal muscle NAD+ levels or mitochondrial function in obese and insulin-resistant men, suggesting that NR supplementation’s effects in rodents will not translate to humans.

 “Our data do not support the hypothesis that dietary NR supplementation has significant impact on skeletal muscle mitochondria in obese and insulin-resistant men.
 Future studies on the effects of NR on human skeletal muscle may include both sexes and potentially provide comparisons between young and older people,” stated the team.
-Future studies could also examine the effects of NR supplementation on cellular NAD+ content and mitochondrial function in age-related conditions other than obesity and insulin resistance.
+Future studies could also look at the effects of NR supplementation on cellular NAD+ content and mitochondrial function in age-related conditions other than obesity and insulin resistance.